SS America (1939): Wrecked at Fuerteventura and break up (1994–2008)

-Debris field (2008 – present)
+Debris field (2008–present)

-A propeller hub from SS America on display in El Médano, Tenerife, Canary Islands.
+What was left of the American Star in 2009.

+By 2009, only the foredeck of the ship was left intact.
 It was noted in 2013 that the wreck was no longer visible on Google Maps.
 By 2018, only the bow was left visible, and only during low tide.
+Since April 2024 the wreck, even in low tide, is no longer visible.

 In 2019, extensive underwater footage was taken of the American Stars debris field by scuba divers during a period of calm seas.
-While the liner's hull and superstructure are now fully disintegrated, there remain recognizable chunks of the vessel half buried in the sand.
+In the present day, while the liner's hull and superstructure are now fully disintegrated, there remain recognizable chunks of the vessel half buried in the sand.
 Anchor chains on the forecastle and a boiler are particularly intact.
 The detached funnel is also intact.
-The wreck site is teeming with marine life.
+The wreck site is also teeming with marine life.